OpenWilma/openwilma.js/README.md

 Next, check `test.js` or `test.html` for the latest working examples.

 # Development
 To see what is being worked on, take a look in the pull requests and branches of this repo.
-Feel free to join our [Discord server](https://discord.gg/husTxHa).
+Please feel free to join our [Discord server](https://discord.gg/husTxHa).
 <br>
  ##### The Esinko branch: [Esinko-Branch](https://github.com/OpenWilma/openwilma_js/tree/Esinko)
 # License